Introduction to Taxable Jackpots

 The player may choose to insert a player card at any time before or during play, then later remove it before leaving the machine.

-Between determining the outcome of the bet and turning the reels, the machine executes programming code that turns the reels.
+Between determining the outcome of the bet and turning the reels, the machine executes programming code that sets the reels.

 The reels turn in a way the machine’s game designers consider most entertaining to the player – such as stopping on reel symbols for non-wins which are next to the symbols for sizable jackpots.